-Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment General F Policy Recommendations No on-Campus Storage for Weapons Will be Provided by UTA Senate Bill 11 does not require a university to provide storage for firearms.
+Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment General F Policy Recommendations Weapons Will be Provided by UTA Senate Bill 11 does not require a university to provide storage for firearms.
 The Texas Government Code requires a handgun be stored in a manner such that a child would not be at risk of accidental injury.
 The Texas Penal Code provides guidance on acceptable methods to secure a firearm.
 Senate Bill 11 All license holders must meet requirements established by the Texas Government Code to obtain their licenses, including training on how to safely store and secure their firearms.
 Providing storage increases the time and frequency spent handling a firearm, thus increasing the risk of accidental discharges, ability for others to identify license holders, and possibility of theft of firearms, as storage locations would be generally well-known.
 The 1995 Concealed Handgun License legislation and the new open carry legislation provide the foundation for Senate Bill 11.
 They do not require that storage be provided for license holders.
-Recommend ded as an Exclusionary Area a: Locations Providing Counse ling and Health Services The Center for Clinical Social Work provides behavioral and mental health services/interventions for vulnerable children and adults (including veterans) who are often suffering from PTSD, ADHD, and other mental health challenges.
-The Center conducts research-based intervention services and diagnosis, and provides individual/group mental health and substance abuse counseling. · of whom are school-age children as the Center contracts with many local independent school districts to serve Services are provided to children and adults who are experiencing mental and behavioral health problems including stress, anxiety, PTSD, depression, anger issues, ADHD, and substance abuse.
+Recommend led as an Exclusionary Area a: Locations Providing Counse ling and Health Services behavioral and mental health services/interventions for vulnerable children and adults (including veterans) who are often suffering from PTSD, ADHD, and other mental health challenges.
+The Center conducts research-based intervention services and diagnosis, and provides The Texas Penal Code provides an exclusion for the carrying of firearms on the premises of hospitals licensed under Chapter 241 of the Texas Health and Safety Code.
+The Penal Code also prohibits firearms on any grounds or building in which a school-sponsored activity is being conducted. of whom are school-age children as the Services are provided to children and adults who are experiencing mental and behavioral health problems including stress, anxiety, PTSD, depression, anger issues, ADHD, and substance abuse.
 Clients can exhibit anger, aggression, abuse, and violence toward the social workers, students, themselves, or others, thus creating concerns for the health and safety of all involved.
 Client treatment areas in this location are equivalent to those excluded in the referenced legislation.
 Ransom Hall-Third Floor Counseling and Psychological Services (CAPS) provides services to address mental and behavioral health problems.
 CAPS also provides counseling and psychotherapy, psychological evaluation and assessment, and other services.
 The Texas Penal Code provides an exclusion for the carrying of firearms on the premises of hospitals licensed under Chapter 241 of the Texas Health and Safety Code.
 Services are available to all students currently enrolled at UTA and are provided by licensed counselors, social workers, and psychologists.
 Services are provided to students who are experiencing mental and behavioral health problems including stress, anxiety, depression, anger issues, and suicidal thoughts.
 Patients can exhibit anger, aggression, abuse, and violence toward staff or themselves, creating concerns for the health and safety of students, faculty, and staff.
 Patient treatment areas in this location are equivalent to those excluded in the referenced legislation.